MadelineJC/EarlyWarningSignals_Repo/README.md

 2. `Experimental`
 	* Experimental time series of disease spread within 4 "Control" and 4 "Warming" populations.
 These data were derived from an experiment conducted and published by Kirk et al. [("Experimental evidence of warming-induced disease emergence and its prediction by a trait-based mechanistic model")](https://royalsocietypublishing.org/doi/10.1098/rspb.2020.1526).

-The "`Objects`" folder contains `.rds` files generated in scripts 1–5, including raw and de-trended AUC statistics.
+The "`Objects`" folder contains `.rds` files generated in scripts one through five, including raw and de-trended AUC statistics.

 ---